-In compliance with NZX Code Recommendation 3.1, as explained below, the Audit Committee operates under a written charter, membership is majority independent and comprises solely of non-Executive Directors, and the Chairperson of the Audit Committee Sarah Brown is an Independent Director and is not also the Chair of the Board.
+In compliance with NZX Code Recommendation 3.1, as explained below, the Audit Committee operates under a written charter, membership is majority independent and comprises solely of non-Executive Directors, and the Chair of the Audit Committee Sarah Brown is an Independent Director and is not the Chair of the Board.

-The Audit Committee Charter is available on PGG Wrightson's website at www.pggwrightson.co.nz under Our Company > Governance.
+The Audit Committee Charter is available on PGG Wrightson's website at www.pggwrightson.co.nz under Our Company > Sustainability.

-The members of the Audit Committee are currently Sarah Brown (Chairperson), Rodger Finlay and Joo Hai Lee.
+The members of the Audit Committee during the year were Sarah Brown (Chair), Garry Moore, and Lee Joo Hai.
 The majority of the members of the Audit Committee are Independent Directors.
 No member of the Audit Committee is an Executive Director.
 The Audit Committee has appropriate financial expertise, with two current members having an accounting or financial background and the other member has a good understanding of financial/accounting principles as per 3.4 of the Audit Committee Charter.
 The Audit Committee met four times during the financial year.